Micro Movement

 Finding the right dosage

-As long as the process is not done in a controlled environment, there is usually a problem of measuring dosages, even in psilocybin mushrooms which are sometimes eaten by eye measurement or weight that does not accurate at the gram level, or alternatively the amount of psilocybin in the mushroom varies and is not uniform over the period.
-Also with LSD, if the dosages are not accurate, then it is very difficult to create consistency in the experience, this is especially true when people consume LSD microdosing by cutting a cardboard in the hope that the dosage is evenly distributed.
+As long as the process is not done in a controlled environment, there is usually a problem of measuring dosages, even in psilocybin mushrooms which are sometimes eaten by eye measurement or weight that is not accurate at the gram level, or alternatively the amount of psilocybin in the mushroom varies and is not uniform over the period.
+Also with LSD, if the dosages are not accurate, then it is very difficult to create consistency in the experience, this is especially true when people consume LSD microdosing by cutting a blotter in the hope that the dosage is evenly distributed.

 Changes and differences in lifespan, body and nutrition